bazelembedded/bazel-embedded/README.md

 register_gcc_arm_none_toolchain()
 ```

 Enable incompatible/future support for bazel toolchain resolution by adding the following .bazelrc to your project.
 This won't be required in future after this becomes the default functionality in bazel.
+Alternatively it is possible to add this flag each time you build.
 ```
 build --incompatible_enable_cc_toolchain_resolution
 ```

 Cross Compile your target